mjdeiter/arch-maintenance-script/README.md

 ## Acknowledgments

-Built for the CachyOS community with feedback from system administrators and security auditors.
+Built for the Arch community with feedback from system administrators and security auditors.

 ---